-Cyngn develops autonomous driving software that can be deployed on multiple vehicle types in various environments.
-The Company has been operating autonomous vehicles in production environments.
-Built and tested in difficult and diverse real-world environments, the self-driving system ("DriveMod"), fleet management system, and Software Development Kit combine to create a full-stack advanced autonomy solution designed to be modular, extendable, and safe.
-The Company operates one business segment.
+The Company has been operating autonomous vehicles in production environments and in 2023 began licensing EAS commercially.
+Built and tested in difficult and diverse real-world environments, DriveMod, the fleet management system and our proprietary Software Development Kit ("DriveMod Kit") combine to create a full-stack advanced autonomy solution designed to be modular, extendable, and safe.
+The Company operates in one business segment.